Milestones:The First Submarine Transatlantic Telephone Cable System (TAT-1), 1956

 The First Submarine Transatlantic Telephone Cable System (TAT-1), 1956

-The plaques can be viewed in three locations: at 52 Cormack Dr., Clarenville, Newfoundland, Canada; at the Cape Breton Fossil Centre in Sydney Mines on Cape Breton Island, Canada; and in Gallanach Bay, about 3km south of Oban, Scotland.
-Here is a link to an article about visiting the site in Gallanach Bay, including the cable housing where it comes ashore.
+The plaques can be viewed in two of the three locations: at 52 Cormack Dr., Clarenville, Newfoundland, Canada; at the Cape Breton Fossil Centre in Sydney Mines on Cape Breton Island, Canada.
+The plaque at Gallanach Bay, about 3km south of Oban, Scotland. is currently underwater and not in a safe location.
+However, here is a link to an article about visiting the site site at Gallanach Bay, including the cable housing where the cable comes ashore.
 A section of the cable and other artifacts and information about the project are in the Oban War and Peace Museum at the corner of the Corran Esplanade and John St., Oban.

 The first transatlantic telephone cable, TAT-1, inaugurated the modern era of global communications.
 Many of the basic concepts and processes developed for achieving highly reliable submarine infrastructure have not changed significantly from those used in TAT-1.
 Before TAT-1, voice was carried across the Atlantic on unreliable and expensive radio channels.
 Text messaging was carried on submarine telegraph cables (the technology of the previous 90 years) which were reliable, but slow and expensive.